epfl-si/people2023/Docs/LEGACY.md

-# Notes about the old people application
+# Notes about the old people application and migration
 People have to main main sources of data:
   1. official personal data (name, accreditations, etc.) from read-only DBs and APIs.
   2. people-specific biography / curriculum vitae data that can be edited by the user